 - Identify challenges that hospitals experience in providing services to persons covered by Medicare and other payers.

-To accomplish the second strategy, HHSC has been working with other state agencies to identify federal grant opportunities for rural hospitals and health care providers.
-In August 2020, CMS announced a new funding opportunity called the Community Health Access and Rural Transformation (CHART) Model.
+In August 2020, CMS announced a new funding opportunity called the Community Health Access and Rural Transformation (CHART) Model specifically for rural hospitals.

-The CHART Model will test whether aligned financial incentives, increased operational flexibility, and robust technical support can assist rural health care providers' capacity to implement an effective redesign of their health care delivery system.
-The CMS Innovation Center will evaluate the impact of the CHART Model on Medicare and Medicaid expenditures, access to care, quality of care and health outcomes.
+The CHART Model will test whether aligned financial incentives, increased operational flexibility, and robust technical support can assist rural health care providers’ capacity to implement an effective redesign of their health care delivery system.
+The CMS Center for Medicare and Medicaid Innovation will evaluate the impact of the CHART Model on Medicare and Medicaid expenditures, access to care, quality of care and health outcomes.

 To assist rural communities overcome challenges and build on previous successes, HHSC partnered with a limited number of rural Texas hospitals to apply for the CHART Model funding opportunity for the Community Transformation Track.

-HHSC applied as the Lead Organization on behalf of the state for the CHART Model funding opportunity for the Community Transformation Track.
-The Lead Organization will be responsible for driving health care delivery system redesign by leading the development and implementation of Transformation Plans as well as convening and engaging the Advisory Council.
+On September 10, 2021, CMS announced HHSC is one of four Lead Organizations selected for the Community Transformation Track federal funding opportunity.
+As the Lead Organization, HHSC will be responsible for driving health care delivery system redesign by leading the development and implementation of Transformation Plans as well as convening and engaging the Advisory Council.
+Additional information about the Community Transformation Track, as it becomes available, will be included under the CHART Model Award section below.

 The CHART Model is a funding opportunity from the Centers for Medicare and Medicaid Services.
-The CHART Model will be a voluntary opportunity for rural communities to test health care transformation supported by payment reform.
+The CHART Model is a voluntary opportunity for rural communities to test health care transformation supported by payment reform.

 There are two tracks for which Lead Organizations can apply for funding: